 “I’m Anthony Bourdain.
 I write, I travel, I eat.
 And I’m hungry for more.”

 But the meals were never what it was about, even for him.
 It was the experience, the locale, the person he became as a result of the process.
-He once said,
+He described it once.

 “Meals make the society, hold the fabric together in lots of ways that (are) charming and interesting and intoxicating to me.
 The perfect meal, or the best meals, occur in a context that frequently has very little to do with the food itself.”

-It’s a question we must all answer for ourselves.
+It’s a question we all must answer.
 What makes your society?
-What holds the fabric together in ways that are charming and interesting and intoxicating?
+What holds the fabric of your society – your family, your work, your circle of friends – together?
+In what ways are they charming and interesting and intoxicating to you?

-Substitute almost anything for Bourdain’s “meals” (the food is just his medium) and it works as long as that medium is, well, large enough.
+Substitute almost anything for Bourdain’s “meals” (the food, after all, is just his medium) and it works.
+As long as that medium is… well… large enough.

 You’re lookin’ at it.